nortikin/sverchok/docs/nodes/script/profile_mk3.rst

 Other curve segments (C/c, S/s, Q/q, T/t) allow to draw several segments with
 one command, as well as in SVG; but still, in many cases it is a good idea to use one segment per command, for readability reasons.

+`@I` / `@i` command is an extension of SVG syntax.
+It defines a curve as interpolating NURBS curve through the provided list of points.
+Current point, at which the pen is located at the start of command, will be considered as first point to be interpolated.
+If `z` is specified in the end, the curve will be closed (cyclic); otherwise, this command will define an open curve.
+If special keyword, `@smooth`, is specified, then, while computing interpolation curve, this command will consider previous curve segment, defined by previous command (C/c, S/s, Q/q, T/t), if it is of the same degree, and draw the curve in such a way that in the starting point it will have the same tangent vector, as previous curve had in the end point; in other words, at the meeting point of segments, the curve will be smooth.
+Providing `z` and `@smooth` for the same `@i` command is not supported.

 All curve segment types allow you to specify how many vertices are used to generate the segment.
 SVG doesn't let you specify such things, but it